Welcome to today's edition of the Rush 24-7 podcast.

 We're talking about criticism here.

-He wants he's patterning himself after Michael Jordan.
+He wants, he's patterning himself after Michael Jordan.

-But uh a third thing I want to point out here is note this took place on ESPN with uh the subject was just totally race.
+But the third thing I want to point out here is, note, this took place on ESPN.

-Totally raced.
+Totally race.

-We can't we can't have that on ESPN.
+We can't have that on ESPN.

-We're not gonna put up.
+We're not going to put up.

-It's just it's uh it's funny.
+It's just, it's funny.

 John in Philadelphia, you're up first today.